yardenas/talks/21-FEB-2025/slides.md

 </div>

 <!--
-So how do we find optimal policies?
-(PAUSE, LET AUDIENCE REALLY THINK ABOUT THIS AND LET YOURSELF BREATH) This of the autonomous driving example.
-Say that I give you initially only one policy of "doing nothing".
-Clearly this is safe, but will it be able to actually drive from Lower east side to Brooklyn?
-So we need to gradually add more and more policies/behaviors to what we know that is safe.
+SO HOW CAN WE STILL REACH THE OPTIMAL POLICY?
--->
+ (PAUSE, LET AUDIENCE REALLY THINK ABOUT THIS AND LET YOURSELF BREATH) -->

 ---